dpahadsing-aiml/melanoma_detection_cnn/README.md

 - The dataset consists of 2357 images of malignant and benign oncological diseases, which were formed from the International Skin Imaging Collaboration (ISIC).
 - The notebook on the assignment includes the following :
     - Data Reading/Data Understanding
-    - Dataset Creation - Create train & validation dataset from the train directory with a batch size of 32.
+    - Dataset Creation - create train & validation dataset from the train directory with a batch size of 32.
 Also, resize images to 180*180.
-    - Dataset visualisation → Create a code to visualize one instance of all the nine classes present in the dataset
+    - Dataset visualisation - visualize one instance of all the nine classes present in the dataset
-    - Model Building & training - Creating a custom CNN model for classification of images present in the dataset, including rescaling images to normalize pixel values between (0,1) and choosing an appropriate optimiser and loss function for model training and Training the model for ~20 epochs
+    - Model Building & training - creating a custom CNN model for classification of images present in the dataset, including rescaling images to normalize pixel values between (0,1) and choosing an appropriate optimiser and loss function for model training and Training the model for ~20 epochs
     - Chosing an appropriate data augmentation strategy to resolve underfitting/overfitting
     - Model Building & training on the augmented data
     - Examining the current class distribution in the training dataset and handling class imbalances by rectifying class imbalances present in the training dataset with Augmentor library.